rilindo/Puppet-Professional-Certification-Study-Guide/README.md

 # Puppet Professional Certification Resources

-Online resources that will help you prepare for taking the Puppet Professional 2016 Certification exam.
+Online resources that will help you prepare for taking the Puppet Professional Certification exam.

 ### NOTE: I am not active using Puppet right now, but I am happy to manage this page.
 If you have forked this repo and wish to make a pull request for the benefit of other people, please feel free to do so.

 ## Exam Objectives

 These are the exam objectives you review and understand in order to pass the test.
-The objectives are current as of September 9, 2016.

 ### Language